- 10th Anniversary of my BHR by Patricia Walter Owner/Webmaster

 Owner and Webmaster of Surface Hippy

 I often have people write to me personally for advice and information.
 I have been researching hip resurfacing for about four years.
 I had my hip resurfaced March 15, 2006 with Dr. De Smet of Belgium.
 I have formed many opinions along the way.
 They are only my opinions from what I have read.
-I am not trained in any medical field, I … Read the rest
+I am not trained in any medical field, I am a Mechanical Engineer by … Read the rest

 Updated 10/1/2014I was very honored to attend the 2nd Annual Hip Resurfacing Course in LA on Oct.
 24 & 25, 2008.
 The course was to teach new surgeons about hip resurfacing and to allow experienced hip resurfacing surgeons to share their experience.
 Allied medical professionals also attend the course such as physical therapists, surgeons not performing resurfacing and medical device companies.
-I hardly have enough words to describe the… Read the rest
+I hardly have enough words to describe the wonderful experience.
+I spent two… Read the rest

 Article by Patricia Walter and Hip Resurfacing Surgeons